Start9Labs/bitcoind-startos/docs/wallet-integrations/sparrow.md

    - **Connecting to Bitcoin Core**:

       NOTE: Sparrow's interface does not currently allow a user to set the protocol to `https` while also providing a custom port other than 443.
 This means it is not possible to connect to Bitcoin Core/Knots over LAN or Router VPN.
-You can however connect to Bitcoin Core/Knots over its Tor interface.
+You can however connect to Bitcoin Core/Knots over its Tor interface, or by [pointing a domain to the service](https://docs.start9.com/user-manual/connecting-remotely/clearnet.html).

-      1. In the `URL` field, enter your Bitcoin Tor hostname and port (found in `Services > Bitcoin Core/Knots` then the Interfaces section).
+      1. In the `URL` field, enter your Bitcoin hostname and port (found in `Services > Bitcoin Core/Knots` then the Interfaces section).
 You may select either the https or http as Sparrow will remove the protocol prefix automatically and add the port automatically.

       1. Select `User/Pass` as the `Authentication` option then enter a new user and password that you will now generate and copy from StartOS at `Services > Bitcoin Core/Knots > Actions > Generate RPC Credentials`